-Indicator 3: Determination of adjusted income
+Indicator 3: Determination of adjusted income Maximum Score: 20

-- This indicator measures whether the PHA verifies and correctly determines adjusted income for each assisted family, and where applicable, uses the appropriate utility - Points are based on the percent of files that are calculated and verified correctly, according to the PHA's quality control sample.
+- This indicator measures whether the PHA verifies and correctly determines adjusted income for each assisted family, and where applicable, uses the appropriate utility allowances for the unit leased in determining the gross rent. - Points are based on the percent of files that are calculated and verified correctly, according to the PHA's quality control sample.